fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 You guessed it!
 All of the other functions have either preallocated the output matrix, or do the operations inplace.
 Since the ReLU operation is so simple, it becomes easily dominated by allocation and memory costs.
-The difference between the preallocated version and the inplace version is neglible.
+The difference between the preallocated version and the inplace version is not as big, but still substantial enough to warrant the optimization.
+Inlining on the other hand didn't make a big difference in this case.
 It is still doing one read and one write after all.
-But we see the inline version absolutely dominating.
-First, we saw the allocation dominate, then the cost of the function call itself as it is apparently quite costly for this simple function.
 Go back and look at the how much was gained by inlining the much more complex linear operator in the previous benchmark!
 Go on!

 Inplace operations are also available in PyTorch.
 The ReLU actually has a flag for the